-Program: Facilities and Infrastructure Program Project Status: Construction Environmental Status: Active (Various) Project Cost: Approved Forecast Actual \$ 209.59 M \$ 209.59 M \$ 29.84 M Project Schu Approved 07/2 Forecast 07/2 Project Perc 07/20/33 02/20/35 Environme Approva vertisement Cor truction NTP Construction Final Completion А 09/10/14 A N/A 6/02/21 A 09/30/21 A В 02/09/21 A 09/ 09/14/15 A 1/07/16 A 06/30/28 Current Foresot С 09/30/26 5 11/ 11/02/26 06/01/27 05/30/31 Current Forecast D 09/30/26 5 11/ 1/02/26 06/01/27 05/30/31 Е 09/30/26 6 11/ 11/02/28 06/01/29 08/15/34
+Program: Facilities and Infrastructure Program Project Status: Construction Environmental Status: Active (Various) Project Cost: Project Sch edule: Approved Forecast Actual \$ 209.59 M \$ 209.59 M \$ 30.30 M Approved 07/2 Forecast 07/2 Project Perc 23/12 te: 17.8% 07/20/33 02/20/35 Key Milestones Environme Approva Bid Adv ertisement Constru ction NTP Construction Final Completion А 09/10/14 A N/A 06/02 2/21 A 09/30/21 A 09/1 I4/15 A 01/07 7/16 A 06/30/28 Current Forecast C/D 09/30/26 5 11/ 02/26 06/0)1/27 05/30/31 Е 09/30/26 6 11/ 02/28 06/0)1/29 08/15/34

 A) Army Corps of Engineers: Construction completed 2021-2022.
 Closeout activities have been completed.
 B) Short Term Improvements: The short-term improvements project represents multi-year, as-needed protection of the bluff that overlays the Lake Merced Tunnel.
-Annual monitoring was finalized; draft report has been submitted.
-Sand backpassing sandbag repair and replacement activities and are recommended this wet weather season.
-Sandbags are stored at the SF Zoo and will be deployed, under contract WW-714.
-C/D/E) Long Term Improvements: The permit hearing with the California Coastal Commission was postponed to address their additional surface improvement elements, and negotiations with Coastal Commission are underway and the potential changes could result in the need to update the Terms Agreement with SF Rec and Park.
-Currently estimating an 18-month delay to the start of construction.
-The project has combined contracts (C) Intersection, and (D) Seawall together, thus the Long Term Improvements project will be executed in two separate contracts (C)/(D) and (E).
+Annual monitoring was finalized; final report has been submitted.
+Sand backpassing and sandbag repair and replacement activities design documents are in preparation and work is anticipated in the first quarter of 2025 under contract WW-714.
+Due to the forecasted delay, contract WW-714 will need to be extended to provide continued protection of this area.
+C/D/E) Long Term Improvements: The California Coastal Commission unanimously approved the permit application at the November hearing.
+The permit requires changes that require the team to re-design key elements of the project.
+The project team is currently forecasting an 18-month delay to the start of construction.
+The project has combined contracts (C) Intersection, and (D) Seawall together, thus the Long-Term Improvements project will be executed in two separate contracts (C)/(D) and (E).

-The schedule impacts have been forecasted but potential budget implications are not quantified.
-The schedule variance is due to on-going interdepartmental issues and significant delays to design associated with a delayed permit hearing with the Coastal Commission.
+As reported previously, the schedule impacts have been forecasted but potential budget implications are not yet quantified.
+The schedule variance is due to on-going interdepartmental issues and significant delays to design associated with the delayed permit hearing with the Coastal Commission.